 Without her family Lori, acknowledges she wouldn’t be where she is today.
 Gene’s job as a master plumber supported them in the early years.
 It allowed her the freedom to hone her craft.
 Immersing herself in the lives of those she loves is what feeds Lori.
 Plus, an ordinary day often supplies a starting point to build a song around.

 “My songs always have a little piece of my life in them.
 Sometimes I think they’re going to be 100% about me, but then they end up going somewhere else.
 If you’re limited to just yourself then it’s going to be harder to write the song and maybe the song won’t be as good.
 It might be a little boring.
 If the song suffers from being true, I’m not going to be true.
 I always take the song’s side first.”

-Using her life as a starting point is all well and good when you write songs like “Humble and Kind” for your children but what about songs that potentially put your husband in a negative light?
+Taking from her world is a good thing when Lori is writing songs like “Humble and Kind” for her children.
+But there are also songs that seem to put her husband in a negative light.
 Songs like “Stealing Kisses” and “The Bird and the Rifle” seem to point to the quiet desperation of a disintegrating marriage.

 “Life is hard.
 You have to go full force.” – Gene McKenna

 “The thing about Gene that’s interesting is he never, ever questions anything that I write.
 He knows the way my brain works.
 He knows how dark the roads will become in the song to get the point across.
 Gene has never asked me not to sing something or to change anything, even if it sounds like it’s about him.
 In some ways, putting my songs out there is more brave for him than it is for me because he will get the blame.”